buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

     .. py:method:: setBuildSlave(build)

-        :param build: the :class:`~buildbot.buildslave.BuildSlave` instance on which this step will run.
+        :param build: the :class:`~buildbot.worker.Worker` instance on which this step will run.

         Similarly, this method is called with the build slave that will run this step.
         The default implementation sets the :attr:`buildslave` attribute.